DRAFT - Research and Scholarship (R&S) Category Pilot - DRAFT

 - The SP refreshes and verifies metadata at least daily.

-- The SP's metadata is published in a human-readable format on the InCommon public web site.
+- The SP's metadata has been provided to InCommon so that it can be published in a human-readable format on the InCommon public web site.

-- The SP provides appropriate contacts in metadata.
+- The SP provides appropriate contacts in the metadata.

-- The SP provides requested attributes in metadata, chosen from the R&S subset.
+- The SP provides its requested attributes in metadata, chosen from the R&S subset.

 - The SP intelligently handles errors involving the release of requested attributes.